me-paoli/research-assistant/README.md

 - **Backend/API**: Next.js API routes, Supabase client (JWT-auth)
 - **Storage**: Supabase Storage (user-specific folders, RLS)
 - **AI**: OpenAI API for insights and recommendations

+## Retrieval-Augmented Generation (RAG) Architecture

+This app implements a Retrieval-Augmented Generation (RAG) pipeline for research interview analysis:

+- **Retrieval:** When a user requests insights or performs a search, the app fetches relevant interview and documentation chunks from Supabase Storage and Database, filtered by the user's query and context.
+- **Augmentation:** The retrieved content is injected directly into the prompt sent to OpenAI's API, along with any product context or documentation the user has provided.
+- **Generation:** OpenAI generates structured insights, summaries, or answers using only the provided context, ensuring results are grounded in the user's own data and not generic or hallucinated.

+**AI analysis is performed at both the individual interview level (per-interview summaries and insights) and the aggregate level (cross-interview trends, surprises, and recommendations).**

+This approach enables accurate, user-specific AI insights while maintaining privacy and security.
+All AI-powered features (insights, search, summaries) are based strictly on the user's uploaded and retrieved content.

 ## Authentication & Security